-Tanzania’s thriving property market
+Tanzania’s property market continues to flourish

 Non-citizens may only acquire land (leasehold) for investment purposes, subject to the approval of the Tanzania Investment Center (TIC) for the mainland or the Zanzibar Investment Promotion Authority (ZIPA) for Zanzibar.
 All land in Tanzania is owned by the state, and can only be leased to individuals for five to 99 years.